tidalmigrations/tidalmigrations.github.io/pages/user guides/assessment_projects.md

 ## Insights

-Finally, after filling in all the information about your project and adding some applications to it, you can get a birds eye view of your project by clicking on the green projects insights button.
+Finally, after filling in all the information about your project and adding some applications to it, you can get a birds eye view of your project by clicking on the green Projects Insights button.

 {% include image.html file="projects_8.png" %}

 This will lead you to our insights page, where you can get an overview of your financial highlights, assessment overview, migration ROI, application resource utilization, security vulnerabilities, and technology breakdown.

-{% include image.html file="projects_9.jpeg" %}
+{% include image.html file="projects_9.png" %}